Chess-Spyder/pgn4people-poc/README.md

 (OK, saying that “PGN was designed to be read by computers, not people” isn’t quite fair, because I’m cherry picking a little 😉, but it does capture a reality, particularly when the PGN of a game is deeply nested with long variations.
 The [PGN standard](http://www.saremba.de/chessgml/standards/pgn/pgn-complete.htm#c1) does allege that “PGN is structured for easy reading and writing *by human users* and for easy parsing and generation by computer programs.”
 However, as I illustrate below, readability by humans was a lower priority that is sometimes sacrificed.
 And that’s OK, because as the standard also states: “PGN is not intended to be a general purpose standard that is suitable for every possible use; no such standard could fill all conceivable requirements.”)

-Annotated chess games, and particularly opening repertoires, can be structurally very complex (in a game-tree sense) in that the variations become deeply nested: play at some position can branch off with multiple possible moves and each of those moves may branch off into multiple replies, …, and so on, almost _ad infinitum_.
+Annotated chess games, and particularly opening repertoires, can be structurally very complex (in a game-tree sense) in that the variations become deeply nested: play at some position can branch off with multiple possible moves and each of those moves may branch off into multiple replies, … , and so on, almost _ad infinitum_.
 PGN encodes any variation as an _interruption_ of the line from which it sprung.
 These interruptions can separate—by a great distance in the PGN code—two moves that in a chess sense are actually adjacent.
 For example, in a Black repertoire where the main line started with the Sicilian Defense, 1.e4 c5, all of the repertoire’s analysis against both 1.d4 and 1.c4 would interrupt the two first halfmoves that in a chess sense are adjacent: 1.e4 1…c5.
 (See graphic immediately below.)

 <img width="1154" alt="Variations_are_interruptions" src="https://user-images.githubusercontent.com/8410716/170889901-f73fb044-4140-4aa0-9f31-57de3ea0c14c.png">

 This separation can be yawningly cavernous.
 See, for example, the next graphic, which is taken from an example PGN that is supplied with __pgn4people-poc__, where the analysis of 1.d4 and 1.c4 separates these two moves by about *80 lines* in a text file.
-In traditional interfaces, the user would have to navigate through all of that irrelevant analysis just to follow the main line.
+In traditional interfaces, the user would have to navigate through all of those irrelevant variations just to follow the main line.

 <img width="1465" alt="Discontinuous_PGNs" src="https://user-images.githubusercontent.com/8410716/170889934-882435c3-31fc-4bb8-8c9e-ceeb4ab34cd7.png">